priyadarshu/priyadarshu.github.io/projects/authlogin.md

 ---
-title: Firebase Authorization with Google and Facebook login
+title: Firebase Auth with Google or FB credential
 layout: page
 ---